MichaelErichsen/ToiletPaper/README.md

 # ToiletPaper

-Android Studio application to compare product details
+This is a prototype of a program to compare supermarket products by calculating comparable values from the product declarations.
+The first product is toilet paper.